himavarshini/learning/cpp/README.md

 }
 ```

-getting a particular character at a particular location is by using the `at` member.
+getting a particular character at a particular location is by using the `at` member function.

 **Example:**